smith-kyle/audio-journal/README.md

-## :studio_microphone: Notion Audio Journal
+# :studio_microphone: Notion Audio Journal

-For those who love Notion, want to use it as a journal, but don't want to touch a computer at night.
+> Want to journal more?
+Hate writing by hand?

-### How it works
+## How it works

-For now, this is a CLI app, so there is _some_ computer touching involved.

 1. Hit space to record
 2. Say your peace
-3. Space again to stop
+3. Hit space again to stop

 Your audio will be trascribed on-device and uploaded directly to Notion.

 https://user-images.githubusercontent.com/5474861/236587909-a7b0578b-b742-4571-80a2-65e249c43fca.mp4

+## Why?

+I wish I journaled more often.
+The ability to look back through the years, reflect and remember events long past is invaluable.

+While the benefits of hand written journaling are clear, forcing one to slow down, to organize one's thoughts, I find the 5x slow down makes it a non-starter.
+So instead lets optimize for gross word count!

-### Getting started
+## Getting started

 - Create a [Notion integration](https://www.notion.so/my-integrations)
 - Create a page in Notion